 On the cusp of autumn, the screened porch and patio of this Wyoming ranch house let the season linger.
 Nature wraps the home in tranquility.

-The natural materials of this upper level deck deepen the connection to landscape.
+The natural materials of this upper-level deck deepen the connection to the landscape.
 Snow on distant peaks doesn’t hinder time spent in this perch, awash with the aroma of pines.

 Creating these spaces is more than decorating, it’s about integrating materials into the landscape.
 It’s about extending the architectural language from inside to out.
 In some instances, that process may translate to matching the stone from an indoor hearth to the expanse of a patio, but often it’s more complex than that.
 It’s about carving out a piece of nature, sculpting it with form and function that will complement the built environment with the best elements.